shepuk/Project2-Match3-Game/README.md

 ### Media
-[Pexels](https://www.pexels.com/) and [UnSplash](https://unsplash.com/) were used for their royalty-free imagery and videos.
+[Pexels](https://www.pexels.com/) and [UnSplash](https://unsplash.com/) were used for their royalty-free imagery and videos. opengameart.org used for stone texture of tiles thenounproject used for tile iconography

 ### Content
 All content was written by me.